con-f-use/Wiilaserbar/README.md

 I used cheap 890nm modules from China said to emit 30mW (the output power with mine was exaggerated - actually measured power at a university lab was ~2mW).

+The driver board was done in KiCAD while the case was 3D modelled in FreeCAD and printed on a LulzBot Mini.